XIN-Solutions/brxm-hippochecker-lambda/README.md

 What this lambda does:

+* run the Checker's version history cleanup
+* run the Checker's binary cleanup
-* include the Cchecker tool JAR as a dependency
+* include the Checker tool JAR as a dependency
 * allow the user to configure repository information through environment variables
-* run the version history cleanup
-* run the binary cleanup

 The `repository.xml` is generated based on the values in the environment variables: